krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

         dp[0] = 1
         # State transition
         for i in range(1, n + 1):
-            # Traverse in order
+            # Traverse in forward order
             for a in range(1, amt + 1):
                 if coins[i - 1] > a:
-                    # If exceeding the target amount, do not choose coin i
+                    # If exceeds target amount, don't select coin i
                     dp[a] = dp[a]
                 else:
-                    # The sum of the two options of not choosing and choosing coin i
+                    # Sum of the two options: not selecting and selecting coin i
                     dp[a] = dp[a] + dp[a - coins[i - 1]]
         return dp[amt]
     ```